 Activity therapists at our clinic work with clients to restore motor, social, and cognitive functioning, build confidence, develop coping skills, and learn transferrable skills intended to be used in community settings to promote healing.
 Intervention areas vary widely and are based upon client interests.
 Examples of intervention modalities include: Creative arts, music, exercise, yoga, and leisure education.

 Random Drug Testing

 Participants agree to random drug testing to help ensure a drug/alcohol free environment and continued progress toward recovery.
 While we believe that relapse can sometimes be part of the recovery process, we require a commitment to self and group to abstain from drugs and alcohol while in our programs.
 A participant who continues testing positive with levels not reducing will be discharged for non-compliance.

-Pacific Grove hospital believes in the strength of social model recovery and the benefits of 12-Step supports.
+Our clinic believes in the strength of social model recovery and the benefits of 12-Step supports.
 Counselors provide resources and encourage Substance Abuse Program participants to seek a sponsor and commit to at least a meeting a day after discharge.
 Throughout their treatment, participants are educated on the principles and practices of 12-Steps through daily groups and individual counseling.